ZaneBrackley/Minesweeper/README.md

-# Minesweeper Recreation
+# Game Recreation Side Projects

-This repository contains implementations of the classic Minesweeper game in multiple programming languages.
+This repository contains implementations of some classic games in multiple programming languages.

 ## Languages
-- JavaScript - Browser based game
+- JavaScript - Browser-based Minesweeper game
 - Python
 - C#
 - Java
 - C++

-## Features
-- Classic Minesweeper mechanics
-- Multiple difficulty levels

-## Contributions
-Feel free to contribute by adding new language implementations or improving existing ones.

 ## License
 This project is open-source under the MIT License.